- Annual Fund

 - Inadequate Cash Flow - Some caterers and other vendors require advance deposits.
 Encouraging classmates to register early will avoid tying up someone’s personal funds.
 Sometimes classmates are willing to advance funds for early expenses.

 - Extravagance - Lavish dinners, expensive entertainment and excessive souvenirs require fees that could turn some away.
 Unless you have an overwhelming mandate from the class, focus on keeping the expenses down.

 CLASS BANK ACCOUNTS

-The college holds agency accounts for Reunion classes to replace the separate private cash bank accounts formerly held by each class.
+The college holds agency accounts for Reunion classes.
 Funds collected online (for class and college Reunion registration) are directly deposited into class accounts.
 Checks sent in with paper registration fees are mailed directly to the college and should be made out to “Amherst College Class of XXXX.”